 My laboratory pursues the following two major lines of work.

 One major focus of my group is to understand how GPCRs function at the molecular level.
 GPCRs, one of the largest protein families found in nature, are cell-surface receptors that mediate the functions of an extraordinarily large number of extracellular ligands (neurotransmitters, hormones, etc.).
 The human genome contains approximately 800 distinct GPCR genes, corresponding to 3-4 percent of all human genes.
 Strikingly, 30-40 percent of drugs in current clinical use act on specific GPCRs.
 Understanding how GPCRs function at the molecular level is therefore of considerable therapeutic relevance.
 My lab uses different molecular, genetic, and biochemical strategies to address the following fundamental questions regarding the structure and function of these receptors: (1) How do GPCRs recognize and activate G proteins?
 (2) Which conformational changes do activating ligands induce in the receptor protein?
 (3) What is the structural basis and functional relevance of GPCR dimerization?
-My lab is also engaged in efforts, in collaboration with Dr. Brian Kobilka’s lab, to obtain high-resolution X-ray structures for members of the muscarinic receptor family of GPCRs.
+My lab is also engaged in efforts, in collaboration with the labs of Drs.
+Brian Kobilka and Andrew Kruse, to obtain high-resolution X-ray structures for members of the muscarinic receptor family of GPCRs.
 These studies should eventually lead to novel therapeutic approaches aimed at modulating the function of specific GPCRs.

 Many of the important physiological functions of the neurotransmitter acetylcholine are caused by the interaction of acetylcholine with a group of GPCRs referred to as muscarinic receptors (M1-M5 receptors).
 To elucidate the physiological roles of the individual muscarinic receptor subtypes, we are using gene-targeting techniques, including Cre/loxP technology, to generate mouse lines lacking functional M1-M5 muscarinic receptors, either throughout the body or only in certain tissues or cell types.
-Current phenotyping studies are focusing on the potential roles of the M1-M5 receptors in regulating energy and glucose homeostasis in various peripheral and central tissues.
+Current phenotyping studies deal with the potential roles of the M1-M5 receptors in regulating energy and glucose homeostasis in various peripheral and central tissues.
 During the past few years, systematic studies with these mutant animals have provided a rational basis for the development of novel, receptor subtype-selective muscarinic drugs for many important human diseases.